 In the center of the Acropolis sits the granddaddy of all the Greek temples, the Parthenon.
-Huge, impressive and hulking.
+Huge, impressive, and hulking.
 And while it disappointed the teens not to be able to step inside, it is still amazing and inspires awe.
-Even in the hard to please teens.
+Even in the hard-to-please teens.

 ERECTHEION AND THE CARYTIDS

 On the north side of the Acropolis is my favorite structure, the combined temple dedicated to Athena and Poseidon, known as the Erechtheion.
-Don’t miss the classical poses of the Caryatids, each of the six female figures that act as columns are unique.
+Don’t miss the classical poses of the Caryatids, each of the six female figures that act as columns is unique.
 See if your kids can spot the differences.

 TIP: For € 30, you can buy a combined ticket that is valid for 5 days and gives you entrance to the Acropolis of Athens, Ancient Agora of Athens, Archaeological Museum of Kerameikos, Archaeological Site of Lykeion, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, North slope of Acropolis, Olympieio, Roman Agora of Athens, South Slope of Acropolis

-Right down and across from the exit of the Acropolis is small rock outcropping.
+Right down and across from the exit of the Acropolis is a small rock outcropping.
 Climb up or take the stairs for stunning vistas over Athens.
 From here you get great pictures of Mount Lycabettus and the Ancient Agora.

-From Mars Hill, take the exit below the Acropolis towards Theorias street and putter your way down through the pretty little alleyways and corridors that make up Plaka.
+From Mars Hill, take the exit below the Acropolis towards Theorias Street and putter your way down through the pretty little alleyways and corridors that make up Plaka.
 I loved this first neighborhood known as Anafiotika Plaka filled with pastel-colored homes and wrought-iron screen doors decked with flowers, even in October.
-Little cafes and tavernas sit along stairs with places for long lunches.
+Little cafes and tavernas sit along the stairs with places for long lunches.

 Keep heading down the hill to the main pedestrian shopping streets of Plaka proper.
-From the intersection of Adrianou and Kidathineon, choose either direction and you’ll find ice cream, souvenir shops and plenty of places to buy those greek sandals your family might fancy.
+From the intersection of Adrianou and Kidathineon, choose either direction and you’ll find ice cream, souvenir shops, and plenty of places to buy those Greek sandals your family might fancy.
 You’ll also find lots of tourists down there.
 While fun to stroll those streets and feel the energy, I prefer the quieter paths of Anafiotika further up the hill.

 Need lunch with a view?
-Try Psara Taverna which had my favorite greek salad and cold white wine.
+Try Psara Taverna which had my favorite Greek salad and cold white wine.
 What more does one need?
 Simple kebab and pita with fries for the kids?
 They have that too.

 Erotokritou & Erechtheos 16, Athina 105 56, Greece